-Why You Should Stay in a Casa Particular
+Why You Should Stay in a Casa Particular in Cuba

 There is no better way to experience Cuba than to stay with Cubans.
 A stay in a Cuban casa particular will let you interact easily with your Cuban hosts and contribute to their income, rather than to the Government in their state-run hotels.
 Choosing casa particular accommodation will give you the inside track on where you might want to go to see more of the real Cuba, it will help get your laundry done for less than a king’s ransom and you may even get to stay in some stunning buildings too.

 Cuba makes it difficult if not impossible for her citizens to leave and travel the world, not least because of the financial straits most are in, staying in a Casa Particular helps the Cuban people interact with people of the world without leaving their own home.